CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-bts.md

 The hardware requirements are:

-- 2 CPU cores, 4 recommended, as many as needed for calculating semantic similarity
+- 2 CPU cores (4 recommended), as many as needed for calculating semantic similarity.
-- 2 GB RAM to start (excluding the database requirements), 8 GB to serve a reasonable amount of requests, 64 GB if building the graph locally with up to 12 workers
+- 2 GB RAM to start (excluding the database requirements), 8 GB to serve a reasonable amount of requests, 64 GB if building the graph locally with up to 12 workers.
-- 30 GB storage, 60 GB if building the graph locally
+- 30 GB storage, 60 GB if building the graph locally.

 > We have optimised the database to use indexes and pre-calculated relationships, exchanging space for speed.
 Still, similarity search is heavy on the Neo4j, which is memory hungry.
 We recommend at least 4GB of RAM for the Neo4j instance; if used in production, supporting multiple Cafe Variome V3 instances, we recommend a cloud/clustered solution with dynamic scaling.
 > {style="note"}